IsaiahStapleton/rhoai-config-guide/README.md

 `oc apply -f scratch/nvidia-gpu-clusterpolicy.json`

+### 1.5 (OPTIONAL) Running a Sample GPU Workload

+In order to test if GPU support is now enabled correctly in your cluster, we can run a simple GPU workload.

+Create new namespace to run GPU workload

+`oc project sandbox || oc new-project sandbox`

+Create and run the GPU workload

+`oc apply -f manifests/01/nvidia-gpu-sample-app.yaml`

+Check the logs to see the output of the workload

+`oc logs cuda-vectoradd`

 ## 2. Install RHOAI KServe Dependencies

 ***KServe provides scalable and efficient model serving capabilities, enabling deployment, inference, and monitoring of AI models within OpenShift.***